-Ineligible remarketing lists: We may designate remarketing lists that violate our policies as ineligible for use on Google Search.
-This will not affect your remarketing campaigns on the Google Display Network.
+Ineligible remarketing lists: We may designate remarketing lists that violate our policies as ineligible for use across Google products.

 Domain disabling: We may suspend websites that violate the RLSA policy.
 This means that the website can no longer use Google Ads remarketing or other personalised advertising features until the problem is fixed.

 Account suspension: An account may be suspended if it has repeated violations or a serious violation.
 If this happens, all ads in the suspended account will stop running, and we may no longer accept advertising from that account.
 Any related accounts may also be permanently suspended and new accounts may be automatically suspended at set-up.
 Learn more about suspended accounts.